 History of Establishment

-With help from the vice president of Indonesia Drs.
+Thanks to the help of the vice president of the Republic of Indonesia.
+Drs.
 Moh.
-Hatta, the Minister of Teaching and Culture Ki Mangoen Sarkoro, the Minister of Health Dr. Soerono and Prof. Soetopo, the Minister of Finance Lukman Hakim, the Minister of Transportation and Public Works Ir.
+Hatta, Minister of Teaching and Culture, Ki Mangoen Sarkoro; Minister of Health Dr. Soerono and Prof. Soetopo; Minister of Finance Lukman Hakim; Minister of Transportation and Public Works Ir.
 Laoh and Ir.
-Sitompul, the Minister of Welfare and Agriculture I.J.
-Kamiso and Sadjarwo, SH, as well as Mr. Hadi, Ir.
-Putuherna, and Ir.
-Goenoneng as general secretaries, the medical college of Yogyakarta finally established on 1st November 1949 as the first most complete Indonesian medical college.
-The opening ceremony was attended by the President of Indonesia, Ir.
-Soekarno.
+Sitompul and Minister of Prosperity and Agriculture I.J.
+Kasimo and Sadjarwo, SH and general secretary Mr. Hadi, Ir.
+Putuhena and Ir.
+Goenoeng, PTK Yogyakarta was finally inaugurated on November 1, 1949, as the first complete Indonesian PTK.
+The opening ceremony was attended by the President of the Republic of Indonesia, Ir.
+Sukarno.

-Ultimately in 1982, the Faculty of Medicine buildings which scattered throughout Yogyakarta successfully transferred to the UGM campus in Sekip.
-To support the medical education, the Ministry of Health built a hospital as an educational facility in UGM campus, which is Dr. Sardjito Hospital.
+Finally, in 1982, the Faculty of Medicine buildings scattered throughout the city of Yogyakarta was successfully moved to the UGM campus in Sekip.
+To support the smooth running of Medical Education, the Indonesian Ministry of Health built a hospital as an educational facility on the UGM campus, namely RSUP.
+Dr. Sardjito.